ni/monodrive-documentation/docs/LV_client/tools/mono_parse_binaries.md

 ### Description

-Read and parse binary file according to the type of sensor.
+Read and parse a binary file according to the type of sensor.
-This VI parse IMU, RPM , GPS, Camera and LiDAR binary files created with the mono_logger.vi
+This VI parses IMU, RPM , GPS, Camera and LiDAR binary files created with the mono_logger.vi

 ### Inputs